SampleEnvironment/SECoP/split/modules.rst

     The static information about parameters, modules and SEC nodes is constructed from properties with predefined names and meanings.

-For a list of pre-defined properties see :ref:`descriptive--dta`.
+For a list of pre-defined properties see :ref:`descriptive-data`.

-.. _data-report:
+.. _prop-data-report:

 Data report
 -----------
 A JSON array with the value of a parameter as its first element, and an JSON object containing the Qualifiers_ for this value as its second element.

-See also: `Data-report`_.
+See also: :ref:`data-report`_.

 :Remark: